TLS inspection

 SUSE

-1. Copy the certificate file: cp <certificate-file-name> /etc/pki/trust/anchors
+1. Copy the certificate file: cp <certificate_file_name> /etc/pki/trust/anchors

-2. Update the certificates: sudo c_rehash .
+2. Update certificates: sudo c_rehash .

-3. View the updated certificate: sudo trust list --filter=ca-anchors |grep -C 2 <certificate-CN>
+3. View the updated certificate: sudo trust list --filter=ca-anchors |grep -C 2 <Certificate CN>

 If the certificate information is displayed, the certificate is installed successfully.